razoumov/publish/02-task-parallelism.md

 * Official lessons at https://hpc-carpentry.github.io/hpc-chapel.
 * These notes at https://github.com/razoumov/publish/blob/master/02-task-parallelism.md

-# Quick review of the last week's session
+# Quick review of the previous session

 * we wrote the serial version of the 2D heat transfer solver in Chapel `baseSolver.chpl`: initial T=25, zero boundary conditions on the left/upper sides, and linearly increasing temperature on the boundary